-- Failed Over: The number of calls (within the last 60 minutes) that have exceeded the "Max Caller Wait Time" option specified upon queue creation.
+- Failover: The number of calls (within the last 60 minutes) that have exceeded the "Max Caller Wait Time" option specified upon queue creation.
 These calls failover to the "Failover Address" chosen by the administrator.
-This is also the number of callers that press "1" to exit the queue early and failover to the "Failover Address."
+This also includes the number of callers that press "1" to exit the queue early and failover to the "Failover Address."

 If you download the Queue Reports the "Disposition" column relates to the various calls status options: